-- Vomiting, diarrhoea, diabetics that are unwell, known asthmatics that present with respiratory problems - Pupils presenting with moderate to severe respiratory problems (e.g. pneumonia), extreme flu cases - Temperatures above 38°c, diagnosed or suspected contagious diseases, migraine headaches, head injuries - Mental health issues, very sudden acute pain, any pupil at risk of self-harm - Pain control after a painful injury, orthopaedic injuries that restrict mobility - Epileptic seizure - or any circumstance that a duty medical person deems necessary
+- Vomiting, diarrhoea, diabetics that are unwell, known asthmatics that present with respiratory problems; - Pupils presenting with moderate to severe respiratory problems (e.g. pneumonia), extreme flu cases; - Temperatures above 38°c, diagnosed or suspected contagious diseases, migraine headaches, head injuries; - Mental health issues, very sudden acute pain, any pupil at risk of self-harm; - Pain control after a painful injury, orthopaedic injuries that restrict mobility; - Epileptic seizure; - or any circumstance that a duty medical person deems necessary.

-6: Medication
+5: Medication

-6:1: Medical Profile

-An individual, comprehensive and up to date medical history should be documented for each pupil.
-The document should contain the following details: -

-- Pupil's name and date of birth. - Details of any known sensitivity to medicines, e.g. to penicillin, aspirin. - Any information on allergies such as topical lotions, soaps, foods and other allergens that trigger conditions such as asthma, hay fever.
+- 5:1: Medical Profile: An individual, comprehensive and up to date medical history should be documented for each pupil.
+The document should contain the following details: - - Pupil's name and date of birth. - Details of any known sensitivity to medicines, e.g. to penicillin, aspirin. - Any information on allergies such as topical lotions, soaps, foods and other allergens that trigger conditions such as asthma, hay

-All medical visits are logged on isams and a medical appointment sheet, which is kept in the respective house medical files.
-These sheets are then filed in the individual pupils file at the end of each term.
+All medical visits are logged on the school's electronic data system, and a medical appointment sheet, which is kept in the respective house medical files.
+These sheets are then filed in the individual pupil's file at the end of each term.

-Aspirin

-Giving medication to children, OFSTED Statutory Framework recommends that children under 16 should never be given medicines containing aspirin unless a doctor has prescribed that medicine for that child.
+Aspirin: Giving medication to children, OFSTED Statutory Framework recommends that children under 16 should never be given medicines containing aspirin unless a doctor has prescribed that medicine for that child.

-6:2: Storage of Medications
+5:2: Storage of Medications